You will never find the time

 The Book Blueprint

-One conversation lasting up to three hours, in one session or two.
+Up to three hours of structured conversation.
 Your complete Book Blueprint delivered within one week.

 Before we meet, you receive a short Pre-Session Questionnaire: thirteen questions about your book, your audience, and what you already have.
 Answer in writing, or simply record a voice note for each.
 This means our session starts from a foundation rather than from scratch.